ajakaja/ajakaja.github.io/_notes/bayes.md

 On the other hand, if you're _wrong_ about $$P(H)$$, then on average you will change your mind after testing $$E$$, and on average it will lead you in the direction of the true value of $$P(H)$$.
 If you had _expected_ to change your mind about $$P(H)$$ upon observing $$E$$ (in one direction or the other), you could just _imagine_ testing $$E$$ and then making the change anyway - you already know enough to update your hypothesis without doing another experiment.
 This means that the only stable state, where you have incorporated all available evidence, is when you don't the test of $$E$$ to change your estimate of $$P(H)$$ at all.

-More [here](https://www.lesswrong.com/posts/jiBFC7DcCrZjGmZnJ/conservation-of-expected-evidence), including the delightful real-life example that if living a sinful life makes a medieval woman more likely to be a witch, then living a virtuous life _must_ make a medieval woman _less_ likely to be a witch.
+More [here](https://www.lesswrong.com/posts/jiBFC7DcCrZjGmZnJ/conservation-of-expected-evidence), including the delightful real-life example that if living a sinful life makes a medieval woman more likely to be a witch, then living a virtuous life _must_ make a medieval woman _less_ likely to be a witch, which is unfortunately not the opinion that some witch-burners held.

 ------